-You can also read entire messages and respond to them using pre-set replied - but only on Android.
-During my testing I switched from iPhone to Android, and immediately I could see that I could reply to texts with things like "Ok" and "Love you!", although to this day I don't think I've ever used cut-out replies except when I've been testing devices, it just feels strangely disingenuous.
+You can also read entire messages and respond to them using pre-set replies – but only on Android.
+During my testing I switched from iPhone to Android, and immediately I could see that I could reply to texts with things like "Ok" and "Love you!", although to this day I don't think I've ever used cut-out replies except when I've been testing devices, as it just feels strangely insincere.
 But if you don't mind that, so long as you're using Android you can do it with the Vivoactive 3.

 Then we have Garmin Pay, though right now this isn't available so I haven't been able to test it.
 Garmin tells me this should be live by the end of October, so I'll come back and update this when I've taken it for a spin.
 Right now I can see the Pay icon on the circular menu, so I hope that means it's just a case of a long-press and a tap.
 For now the jury is out.

-What I can talk about to some extent is the app - oh, the new app.
+What I can talk about to some extent is the app – oh, the new app!
 The whole Wareable team has moaned about the Garmin Connect mobile app for so long, but to my surprise I was recently invited to try a beta of a new and improved version, and let me tell you, it is both new and improved.

 What's mainly changed here is the homescreen, which now presents your day's stats on a series of cards.
 Scroll down and you'll see weight, sleep, steps, heart rate, intensity minutes, stress and more; tap one and you'll be taken to the relevant page for a more detailed breakdown.
 At the very bottom is a summary box of your last seven days, and you can add in any activities or weight changes manually too.

-It's more similar to Fitbit's app experience, which also breaks down your day into a more visually digestible form.
+It's more similar to Fitbit's app experience, which also breaks down your day into a visually digestible form.
 We like it a lot, and hopefully it will soon move out of beta because this has been needed for an awfully long time.